Regional Frequency Analysis to Estimate Frequency and Intensity of Precipitation Events

 - The maximum expected rainfall amount associated to a certain return period.

 Several software programs were developed through this work.
 These included REFRAN-CV, a version in the scripting language R, and a user-friendly interface based on the R-scripts, developed by CAZALAC and the Joint Research Centre of the European Union, and ICI-RAFT, developed by ICIWaRM to analyze various climate indices that help to identify modes of climate variability that affect a particular region of interest.
-A workshop to begin to extend the methodology to Sub-Saharan Africa is planned for April 2018.
+A workshop to begin to extend the methodology to Sub-Saharan Africa took place in Paris-UNESCO in October 2018.